Soumik4/ott-platform-analysis/README.md

 # ott-platform-analysis
-Data analysis project comparing Netflix and Amazon Prime Video using Python, Pandas, Matplotlib, and Seaborn to visualize trends in watch hours, hit titles, and platform performance.
+This project performs exploratory data analysis (EDA) on OTT streaming platforms to compare the performance of Netflix and Amazon Prime Video.
+Using Python libraries such as Pandas, Matplotlib, and Seaborn, the project visualizes trends in total watch hours, hit titles, and yearly platform performance.
+The goal is to uncover insights about streaming trends and platform growth through data visualization.